barry-napier/tokaui/cursor-tasks.md

 - **Version Control:**
   - Commit code regularly with clear commit messages that reference completed tasks.
   - Each commit must result in a working state of the application.
-- **Testing Requirements:**
-  - Write automated tests for critical functionality.
-  - Integrate with continuous integration (CI) to run tests on each commit.
 - **Code Reviews:**
   - Perform self-reviews and peer reviews to maintain code quality.